tomeshnet/mesh-orange/boards/README.md

 TODO
 ----

-* there is a lot of duplicated rules in these board dirs, so it might make sense to factor them out into a common makefile rules file.
+* there are stil a lot of duplicated rules in the board dirs, continue factoring these out into common rules or builders
+* Many of the firmware downloads can probably be found in the debian repo, just use that, rather than grabbing them from all over the place